-- The class will be randomly divided into small (~4-person) teams' mid-semester.
-These teams will research the background on specific pre-determined topics in preparation for a series of debates at the end of the semester.
-You will be given ample time to meet with your team to prepare your position statements/arguments.
-Grades will be based on your team's overall performance (as judged by the instructor), as well as your teammates' confidential evaluation of your partners' contribution to the project, and the audience's evaluation of your debate team.
-You also must attend 2 of the final debates at the end of the semester (not counting your own). - 5.
-Participation (100 points / 10%) - Throughout the semester we will have 20 in-class activities.
-Each will be completed in class for credit.
-Your four lowest scores will be dropped. - 6.
+- 5. Participation (200 points / 20%) - Throughout the semester we will have 20 in-class activities.
+Each will be completed in class for credit for 12.5pts and your four lowest scores will be dropped for a total of 200pts. - 6.
 Extra Credit Chats - Three times throughout the semester you can attend either my office hours or our TA's to have a discussion about the material being covered.
 These should last no more than 10min and will be an opportunity for you to showcase your critical thinking skills.
 No more than three can be completed and not more than once per week.